Yardanico/gsdl2/README.md

 Version 0.0 - a lot of the pygame staples are done.
 Bug warning: here be monsters.
 I have tried to be thorough in documenting known bugs with FIXME comments.

-There is a demo game already, pymike's Bubbman.
+There are two demo games already:
+* pymike's Bubbman - action platformer
+* gsdl2_shooter - bullets galore
 See downloads. =)

 ### How do I get set up? ###